Portfolio-Projects42/front-end-projects/docs-projects/guides/index.md

   order: 10
 ---

-# Learning Modern Web
+# Learning WebDevHub

-In this section, we help you become confident in building for the modern web.
+In this section, we help you become confident in building for the WebDevHub.

 ## Going Buildless

-Modern browsers have come a long way, and today are a powerful platform for building websites and applications.
-Our goal is to work with what's available in the browser first before reaching for custom solutions.
+Modern browsers have come a long way, and today are a powerful platform for building websites and applications. my goal is to work with what's available in the browser first before reaching for custom solutions.

 In this section we'd like to show you some buildless approaches and workflows, that might help you replace some of your tooling with built-in browser functionalities.